kaurala/getting-and-cleaning-data/README.md

 * split apart the remaining variables.

-        txxxxxx : that means time. these time domain signals were captured at a constant rate of 50Hz. fxxxxxx : that indicate frequency domain signals which come from Fast Fourier Transform. xBodyAcc/xgraivityAcc : that means a acceleration signal which separated into body and gravity acceleration signals. xBodyxxxxJerk : these represent Jerk signal which derived by the body linear acceleration and angular velocity. xxxxxxxxxMag : this means the magnitude of three-dimensional signals which was caculated using the Euclidean norm.
+        txxxxxx : that means time. these time domain signals were captured at a constant rate of 50Hz.

+        fxxxxxx : that indicate frequency domain signals which come from Fast Fourier Transform.

+        xBodyAcc/xgraivityAcc : that means a acceleration signal which separated into body and gravity acceleration signals.

+        xxxxxxxxJerk : these represent Jerk signal which derived by the body linear acceleration and angular velocity.

+        xxxxxxxxxMag : this means the magnitude of three-dimensional signals which was caculated using the Euclidean norm.

-        -XYZ : 3-axial signals in the X, Y, Z directions. mean(): Mean value.
+        xxxxxx-XYZ : 3-axial signals in the X, Y, Z directions.

+        mean(): Mean value.

         std(): Standard deviation.